sobhanatar/idempotent/README.md

 assumption in this middleware is that the developer will remain responsible for the logic of using the idempotent key/hash.

-### IdempotentVerify
+### VerifyIdempotent

-`IdempotentVerify` handles all the required steps for making an endpoint idempotent.
+`VerifyIdempotent` handles all the required steps for making an endpoint idempotent.
 The steps are as follows:

 1. Get the `entity` configuration
 2. Create an idempotent key/hash based on the entity's `fields`.